TarikSeyceri/Windows-10-Update-Disabler.bat/README.md

 # Why Disable Windows Update?

+* Reasons NOT to Disable Windows Update

+* Reasons To Disable Windows Update

-# What does this tool delete exactly?
+# What does this tool do exactly?

 1. It disables windows update services and their helpers.
 2. It adds windows update prevention registry keys